V.B. Online Instructional Programs and Curriculum

 V.B.5.
 Institutional Report for LSC-Online

 Prior to offering any LSC-Online, off-campus, or on-campus extension courses or programs for the first time, the College shall submit its Institutional Report for LSC-Online, and Off-Campus and On-Campus Extension Instruction to the THECB for approval.
-The Report, and any updated Reports, shall conform to THECB guidelines and criteria of the Commission on Colleges of the Southern Association of Colleges and Schools in effect at the time of the Report’s approval.
+The Report, and any updated Reports, shall conform to THECB guidelines and criteria of the Southern Association of Colleges and Schools Commission on College in effect at the time of the Report’s approval.
 The College’s academic and administrative policies shall reflect a commitment to maintain the quality of LSC-Online, off-campus, and on-campus extension courses and programs in accordance with the provisions of 19 TAC Chapter 4, Subchapter E.

 V.B.6.
 Out-of-State or Out-of-Country Courses